19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 [28/2009 wef 01/04/2010]

-(iii) the rank of “inspector” were references to the rank of second lieutenant or ME4 (depending on whether the holder of that rank is an officer or a senior military expert);.
+(iii) the rank of “inspector” were references to the rank of second lieutenant or ME4 (depending on whether the holder of that rank is an officer or a senior military expert);

 [28/2009 wef 01/04/2010]